othmanelhoufi/LM-for-FactChecking/README.md

 $ pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cpu
 ```

+It is recommended to use a GPU for fine-tuning LMs as it's a hard task that requiers computational power.
+The code can still work on a CPU.

 ### Setup & Execution
 For the development of the LMs we used Python programming language and Hugging Face library that provides Transformers APIs to easily download and train state-of-the-art pretrained models.
 Using pretrained models can reduce your compute costs, carbon footprint, and save time from training a model from scratch.